Doxsey/JobTracker/README.md

 2. Write detailed notes about the position or application process
 3. Notes are automatically timestamped

+### Backup & Restore

+#### Creating Backups

+1. Navigate to Settings → "Access Backup & Restore Page"
+2. Click "Download Backup" for complete data export
+3. For database-only backup, use "Export Jobs to CSV" or database export options

+#### Restoring Data

+1. Go to Backup & Restore page
+2. Select your backup ZIP file
+3. Click "Replace All Data with Backup"
+4. **Warning**: This completely replaces all existing data

+#### Database Maintenance

+- Use "Optimize Database" to run SQLite VACUUM operation
+- Export data to CSV for external analysis
+- Monitor database size and performance through database info

 ## API Endpoints

 The application provides several API endpoints for programmatic access: